 Red beans or black beans are the first, crucial difference.
 The second difference is that Tico pinto needs Salsa Lizano to be edible.
-Now, I love Salsa Lizano.
-It’s one of the top twenty reasons to live in Costa Rica (although nowadays Lizano aficionados can buy their favorite sauce on Amazon) and for sure the number one reason to eat gallo pinto.
-Although I don’t love Lizano that much myself.
+Now, personally, I love (well, like) Salsa Lizano.
+It’s one of the top twenty reasons to live in Costa Rica (although Lizano aficionados can buy their favorite sauce on Amazon) and for sure the number one reason to eat gallo pinto.

-But eating gallo pinto to get more Salsa Lizano in your life, even if you don’t like pinto, is something I find acceptable to do.
-And the Lizano hides the taste of the pinto, too.
+Eating gallo pinto to get more Salsa Lizano in your life, even if you don’t like pinto, is something I find acceptable to do.
+And the Lizano is great at hiding the taste of the pinto.

-But Nicaraguan gallo pinto needs no gimmicks like Salsa Lizano
+Nicaraguan gallo pinto needs no gimmicks like Salsa Lizano.

 Nica pinto comes purer.
 Beans and rice cooked apart to avoid mushiness and you can taste the fresh cilantro and other herbs more.
 Nicaraguan pinto tastes fresher and nicer.
 And I say this without even liking pinto and as someone who lives in Costa Rica.